-This map shows a comparison of flood extents between the 2014 flood event and the 1-percent-annual-chance (100-year) flood event.
+This map shows a comparison of flood extents between the 2014 flood event and the 24-hour, Atlas-14 flood event on the direct watershed with the 1-percent-annual-chance discharge from Lake Minnetonka.

-The 2014 Flood inundation area was developed using measured high water elevations taken at various locations along the stream.
+The 2014 flood inundation area was developed using measured high water elevations taken at various locations along the stream.